 So from experience, If they ask you about your story don’t tell them about it.
 If they asked you where you got your shirt, be discreet and say you don’t remember.

-If your copycat tries copying things that you are doing or creating, don’t let them sell it better than you.
+If your copycat tries copying things that you are doing or something you are creating, don’t let them sell it better than you.

 It was your idea originally.
 Be the unique person you are and sell the idea the best you can.
-They won’t be able to fight against it, since you are the one who go the ideas in the first place.
+They won’t be able to stand a fighting chance.
+Since you are the one who got the ideas in the first place.
 There is only one – you!

-Maybe you are shopping with them and see some awesome clothes that you want to get, but you know if you point it out in front of them they will be buying it before you can even say “But, I was picking that out for me.”
+Maybe you are shopping with them and see some awesome clothes that you want to get, but you know if you point it out in front of them they’ll buy it before you can even say “But, I was picking that out for me.”

-When you do this, you are helping them see what is unique and original about them.
+When you do this, you are helping them see what is unique and original about themselves.
+I believe sometimes that copycats have a tough time identifying their uniqueness, because they are always trying to be someone else.
 Then when they are in the dressing room trying it on go get the clothes you wanted to try on.